ddccffvv/euro2000/README.md

 euro2000
 ========

-Reversing the euro 2000 file format to extract data
+Reversing the euro 2000 file format to extract data.

+Run this file in the directory containing the "BST" directory to see the contents of the databases.